Sandy-Damaged Vehicles Hit 230,000 Mark

 The current estimate of vehicles damaged as a result of Sandy hit the 230,000 mark as claims processed by insurance companies have been reviewed and analyzed.
-Not surprisingly, New York had the most vehicles affected by the storm with 130,000 while New Jersey generated 60,000 claims.
+Not surprisingly,

 It is important to note that these are preliminary figures and may change as additional claims are received and processed.
 Moreover, there is no determination as to the extent of damage to these vehicles.
 They could have sustained minor paint scratches from flying debris, or have been under water for days and rendered total losses.